#my360independence #ad disclosure

 What does Financial Independence mean to you?

 Let me share with you some of my story.
 There was a time in my life when I worked three jobs.
-Between the three I made a 'good' living but I wasn't living 'good' {I know that's supposed to be well but good fit better 🙂 }.
-My family is the most important thing to me and I hardly ever saw them.
-I worked, worked some more, slept 4 to 5 hours a night and then did the whole thing over, and over, and over again.
-Sort of like a bad dream.
-Seven years ago I hit a wall.
+Between the three, I made a 'good' living, but I wasn't living 'good' (I know that's supposed to be well, but good fit better 🙂).
+My family is the most important thing to me, and I hardly ever saw them.
+I worked tirelessly, slept 4 to 5 hours a night, and then did the whole thing over, and over, and over again – like a never-ending bad dream.
+Seven years ago, I hit a wall.
 I just couldn't do it anymore.
-My youngest son was only 2 and I was never home when he woke up in the morning and some nights I wasn't home to put him to bed.
-It was horrible so I quit my jobs.
-I was down to two at that time but they were intertwined so when one went so did the other.
-Not necessarily the smartest move since I was the sole provider for my family but I don't regret it one bit.
+My youngest son was only 2, and I was never home when he woke up in the morning; some nights, I wasn't even there to put him to bed.
+It was a horrible situation, so I made the decision to quit my jobs.
+I was down to two at that time, but they were so intertwined that when one went, so did the other.
+It might not have been the smartest move, considering I was the sole provider for my family, but I don't regret it one bit.
+Now, I've found a better balance, and with the perks and benefits of a savings account, I've not only secured financial stability but also precious time with my loved ones.

 A few months later I was offered another job ~ thankfully ~ but then the economy took a downturn and the job I now have went from full time to part time but through it all we have been okay.
 We have learned that true financial independence means not having to work just to pay on our debts, it means spending time with the ones we love doing the things we love.